-Wear and tear in the shoulder that results in arthritis typically strikes an older population, a natural consequence of aging.
-In a normal shoulder, bone ends are covered by a smooth gliding surface called articular cartilage.
-In patients with shoulder arthritis, this cartilage is progressively lost, causing chronic pain or loss of movement.
+Shoulder arthritis usually happens to older people who have had years of wear and tear on their shoulders and is a common occurrence of aging.
+In a healthy shoulder, bone ends are covered by a smooth gliding surface called articular cartilage.
+In patients with shoulder arthritis, this cartilage is progressively worn away.
+When the cartilage wears away, bone rubs on bone, causing chronic pain and/or loss of movement.

 There are several types of shoulder arthritis:

 - Osteoarthritis is “wear and tear” arthritis that usually affects those who are older or highly active athletes who have repetitive motion and overuse of the shoulder.